Author: BC Writer

-15 year old Joelle Amery has been named the new face of Alopecia UK, a charitable organisation that campaigns to raise awareness of the hair loss condition.
-Joelle is herself affected by a rare form of Alopecia, first losing her hair at the age of eight.
+15 year old Joelle has been named the new face of Alopecia UK, a charitable organisation that campaigns to raise awareness of the hair loss condition.
+Joelle is herself affected by a rare form of Alopecia Areata, first losing her hair at the age of eight.

 Hiding the hair loss

 As a young teenager, Joelle was subject to bullying by classmates who called her ‘cancer girl’, wrongly assuming she was losing her hair as a side-effect of chemotherapy.
-Like many young women affected by Alopecia-related conditions, she then took to wearing a wig in public to hide her bald head.
+Like many young women affected by autoimmune-related hair loss conditions, she then took to wearing a wig in public to hide her bald head.

 However at the age of 14 Joelle released a music video on YouTube, becoming an Internet sensation overnight.
 The 200,000 hits and ensuing acclaim provided the confidence boost Joelle needed to make piece with her condition and ditch the wig.
 She said: “I have accepted that Alopecia is a big part of my life, but it doesn’t define me.”

 Moving forward, raising awareness